masaruyokoi/ChineseCharConverter/README.md

 ## About this program

-This program will show you the Chinese Mandarin(Putonghua 普通话), Cantonese pronounciation and Cangjie key sequence.
-Supported languages and data are as following
+This program will show you the Chinese Mandarin, Cantonese pronounciation and Cangjie key sequence.
+Supported languages and data are as following.

-* Chinese Mandarin (Putonghua 普通话,) Pinyin 拼音
+* Chinese Mandarin (Putonghua 普通话,) Pinyin 拼音 : Simplified and Traditional
-** Simplified 简体字
-** Traditional 繁體字/正體字
-** Also Japanese Kanji is supported
-* Cantonese Yale Pinyin
+* Cantonese Yale Pinyin: Simplified and Traditional
+* Simplified/Traditional character conversion (also from Japanese Kanji is supported)
 * Cangjie Traditional Chinese characters strokes.
 It's used to input Traditional Chinese characters.